indigo-ag/hooli-checker/README.md

 You'll know you have the right answer when you have roughly 2900 lines of IDs...like I said, we have a _BIG_ discrepancy!

 We also require that **your solution to this problem run in less than a few seconds**.
 This solution should be fast.
 If it takes you more than a second or two, you probably need to start over.
-You're running against potentially millions of comparisons so there's the possibility that this could take minutes to run, and we just don't have time for that!
+You're running against potentially millions of comparisons so there's the possibility that this could take minutes to run and we just don't have time for that!

 ## Getting started